JacobSeatlholo/BHW-package/docs/doc2.md

 id: doc2
 title: Our Story
 ---
+Business Hustle Ltd is a trademark of Simple eternity holdings (PTY) LTD a company registered and incorporated in the Republic of South Africa.

+## What We Offer

+We offer brand consulting, outsourcing of technology services and solutions to organizations, individual brands, startups, SMEs & Non Profit Organisaitons.
 We bring deep insight and expertise to support leaders of corporate, markerters, creators & influencers.

+## Company Overview

+We help companies use agile+critical+adaptive futuristic thinking to build solid customer-centred profitable organisations.

 ## Our Digital Transformation Strategy